 Our Mission: To provide menstrual and hygiene products to homeless

-Every woman, regardless of her station in life, is valuable, deserving of kindness and should always be able to retain her dignity regardless of circumstances.
+Every person, regardless of their station in life, is valuable, deserving of kindness and should always be able to retain their dignity regardless of circumstances.
 Imagine having to live on the streets and being unable to get menstrual hygiene products.. or clean underclothes.. or a place to wash yourself.

 At W4W, we recognize that periods are an incredibly taboo subject in today’s society and that is why part of our mission is to change that.
-At some point in time women and young girls were given the idea that menstruating is embarrassing and shameful.
-We have even given periods code names because it has become inappropriate to even use the word period.
-Now imagine being a woman and knowing the stigma associated with periods in general, coupled with not having access to menstrual products.
+At some point in time people were given the idea that menstruating is embarrassing and shameful.
+We have even given periods code names because it has become inappropriate to even use the word 'period'.
+Now imagine knowing the stigma associated with periods in general, coupled with not having access to menstrual products.

-This is a problem that millions of women and girls, right here in the United States, face each month.
-Without access to proper care they are forced to use articles of clothing or other items that they can glean, to line their pants, which can lead to embarrassment, discomfort, stress and even infection.
+This is a problem that millions of people, right here in the United States, including very young people, face each month.
+Without access to proper care they are forced to use articles of clothing or other items that they can glean, to line their clothing, which can lead to embarrassment, discomfort, stress and even infection.

-Please consider donating either a cash gift, which will be used to buy essential needs for homeless women and girls, or choose items from our Amazon Wishlist which will be sent directly from Amazon to our headquarters in Washington State.
+Please consider donating either a cash gift, which will be used to buy essential needs for those in need, or choose items from our Amazon Wishlist which will be sent directly from Amazon to our headquarters in Washington State.

 Volunteers from W4W will then distribute the items to our partner organizations that serve those in need who may be on the streets or staying in shelters.
 Any size donation can help.

 Women For Women of Yakima was founded by Ranae York in 2017.
 Ranae was